 Stretching is a great way to prevent soreness after workouts, remove muscle tension for those with injuries or arthritis, and help heal sports-related issues.
-The best time to stretch before your workout is when you’ve warmed up first because it’s easier than cold.
+The best time to stretch before training is when you’ve warmed up first because it’s easier than cold.

 It may not be easy at first, but it will become second nature once you stretch regularly!
 If you or someone you know is looking to improve your health, share this article on Facebook or Twitter so that others can learn more about self-care.